Admission Guidelines and Policy

 - Families with current or past connections to ISZL*

 b.
-The student is a returning student who was previously enrolled at ISZL within the last 3 years.
+Returning students previously enrolled at ISZL within the last 3 years.

 c.
 Children of alumni